• Skip to primary navigation

 The book doesn’t include product names (per the publisher’s request) so this blog, The Antianxiety Food Solution Amino Acid and Pyroluria Supplements, lists the amino acids that I use with my individual clients and those in my group programs.

-If, after reading this blog and my book, you don’t feel comfortable figuring things out on your own (i.e. doing the symptoms questionnaire and respective amino acids trials), a good place to get help is the GABA QuickStart Program (if you have low GABA symptoms too).
-This is a paid online/virtual group program where you get my guidance and community support.
+If, after reading this blog and my book, you don’t feel comfortable figuring things out on your own (i.e. doing the symptoms questionnaire and respective amino acids trials), and you need serotonin support, the Serotonin QuickStart Program is a good place to get help.
+This is a paid online/virtual group program where you get my guidance on using tryptophan and 5-HTP safely, and community support during 5 LIVE Q&A calls.
+You can sign up to be notified when the next live launch of this program is happening.

 If you are a practitioner, join us in The Balancing Neurotransmitters: the Fundamentals program.
 This is also a paid online/virtual program with an opportunity to interact with me and other practitioners who are also using the amino acids.